smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 AAA pattern effective will lead to better tests.
 Even though legacy code can make testing much harder I think it is well worth it.

 I challenge you to write all of you tests using the AAA pattern.
-I think you will how much easier to understand your tests become.
+Stay DAMP and watch out when things get too DRY.
+I think you will like how much easier to understand your tests become.

 [tribute]: {% post_url 2015-02-26-i-volunteer-as-tribute %}
 [legacy]: {% post_url 2015-03-16-exterminators-1-the-4-stages-of-legacy-code %}